On this page

 2. Lodging a return without auditor details

 All SMSFs are required to lodge an auditor’s report with their annual return.
-This needs to be done by a registered independent auditor (ASIC has a list here) and the auditor needs to notify both the trustees and the ATO of any contraventions by the SMSF.
+This needs to be done by a registered independent auditor (you can check whether an auditor is registered here) and the auditor needs to notify both the trustees and the ATO of any contraventions by the SMSF.

-The trustees need to appoint the auditor at least 45 days before the annual return is due in order for the auditor to complete the audit on time.
-They also need to supply the auditor with any information they request concerning the fund.
+The trustees need to appoint the auditor at least 45 days before the annual return is due so the auditor can complete the audit on time.
+Trustees also need to supply the auditor with any information they request concerning the fund.

 If an SMSF fails to lodge an auditor’s details with the ATO the SMSF return will be suspended and the fund classified as non-complying until the auditor’s report is filed.